 It is important to organize your job search to keep track of your efforts.
 First, narrow the focus of your job target.
 Once you start looking down multiple avenues, you can become lost and your entire job search can veer off course.

 Narrow Your Job Search

 Take inventory of your qualifications, credentials, and professional background.
 This is a productive first step to narrowing your job search.
 Second, concentrate on your interests and what areas of your profession you see yourself in.

 Second, concentrate on your interests and what areas of your profession you see yourself in.
-For instance, if you are qualified for project management, you may decide your main interest lies in managing projects within a certain sector—giving you a great starting point in your job search.
+For instance, if you are qualified for project management, you may decide your main interest lies in managing projects within a certain sector—giving you a fabulous starting point in your job search.

 The point of focusing your job search is to give you a clear target so you can develop your resume and cover letters.
 Determine if your job search is planned around one or more job objectives.
 This will not only eliminate stress it will save you time and energy weeding through a ton of job opportunities you aren’t interested in or best suited for.

 Keep Logs or Folders of Job Contacts

 Staying organized is the key to a successful job search.
 Keeping a log/folder of all of the contacts you have made and a log/folder of jobs, you plan to contact will help you immensely with staying organized.
 Especially when you are applying to a whole pile of companies, you will need to keep them all straight.
 It can be embarrassing to cold call the same company twice.

 Along the same lines, you don’t want to potentially ruin your chance of an interview if you are on the phone with one of the many companies you’ve applied to, and you confuse one company for another.